AJGreaves/thehouseofmouse/README.md

 3. The ability to search through small amounts of information to find what I need, and then be able to easily click to get more detailed information when I need it.

+4. The site to be easily navigable from any device, desktop, tablet or phone.
+For the content to look good and be useable on all of these devices.

+5. I want to learn more about the shop owner and their process.

+6. I want a completely custom mouse designed and created for me.

-13. As a regular user of the THOM website, I expect to be able to connect to their social media channels and/or newsletter, to keep up to date with new listings on the site.
+13. As a regular user of the The House of Mouse website, I expect to be able to connect to their social media channels and/or newsletter, to keep up to date with new listings on the site.

-14. As a user of THOM webshop, I expect to be able to easily get in contact via a contact form.
+14. As a user of The House of Mouse website, I expect to be able to easily get in contact via a contact form.

 15. As a user I expect feedback from the website I am using when I interact with it, I expect loading spinners when pages are taking a while to load, I expect pop ups and modals to inform me when my forms have been completed and sent correctly.

 ## Design Choices

-The House of Mouse webshop has an overall child like, joyful feel, with emphasis on the high quality, artisan handmade feel of the products on sale.
+The House of Mouse website has an overall child like, joyful feel, with emphasis on the high quality, artisan handmade feel of the products on sale.
 The following design choices were made with this in mind:

 ### Fonts